renerocksai/sublime_zk/README.md

 **Note:** The above file is part of your "User" settings and will be created by SublimeText automatically.
 It is not the one you downloaded with this plugin.
 So please don't confuse the two :-)

 ### Location of your .bib file
-If you [work with bibliographies](#working-with-bibliographies), then you can tell this plugin the location of your `.bib` file.
-This will enable [auto-completion](#auto-completion-for-citekeys) for `@citekeys` and [automatic creation of bibliographies](#automatic-bibliographies) in your notes.
-In your settings, add a line like this:
+If you [work with bibliographies](#working-with-bibliographies), this plugin can make use of your `.bib` files to enable [auto-completion](#auto-completion-for-citekeys) for `@citekeys` and [automatic creation of bibliographies](#automatic-bibliographies) inside of your notes.

+**Note:** If a `.bib` file resides in your note archive folder then the plugin will find it automatically.
+No configuration needed!

+**Hint:** If you happen to work with multiple note archives, each requiring its own `.bib` file, it makes sense to make the `.bib` files part of their corresponding note archives.

+However, if you maintain your `.bib` file outside of your note archive then you can configure its location in the plugin's settings; just add a line like this:

 ```
     "bibfile": "/path/to/zotero.bib",
 ```

+In cases where both a bibfile setting is present *and* an actual `.bib` file is found in your note archive, the one in the note archive will be used.

 ## Usage